 Get Set, Wet!

 Get wet!
 Explore Champagne’s vibrant coral reef, renowned for sulphur vents which spurt bubbling hot water from the ocean floor.
-Swim up the emerald waters of Titou Gorge to a secret waterfall.
-Kayak the Fresh Water Lake and taste impeccable local cuisine from the Laudat community.
-End off with a hike over boulders to Trafalgar’s Mother & Father Falls.
+Swim up emerald waters at Titou Gorge.
+Explore a secret waterfall and hike through river stones to Trafalgar’s Mother & Father Falls.

 Get Set Wet!